lilapi/.github/profile/README.md

 # Lil API

-Lil (Little) API is a collection of useful (or not) APIs.
+Lil API is a collection of useful little APIs.
 Go ahead and give them a try!

 ## Social Media Images